duangle/scopes/doc/ir-ref.rst

     defined. ``filename-string`` is the path to the source file to be included, relative to the path of the expression's anchor.

-.. ir-special:: (run function-value)
+.. ir-special:: (execute function-value)

-    Runs a function in the module as it is being defined.
+    Executes a function in the module as it is being defined.
 The function must match the signature ``(function void [Environment])``.
 If the environment parameter is defined, then the currently active translation environment will be passed.